 A catchy subject line is the hook-line-and-sinker gateway to improving your email open rate.
 Your subject lines should reflect who you are as a brand.
 Don't be afraid of experimenting to see what your audience responds to.

 For some great examples of clever and fun subject lines, as well as extremely personable email copy, check out The Hustle (and even if you don't get to the emails, do it for their superb thank you page after you subscribe).

-Incorporating retargeting ads into your marketing strategy could be a clincher for your growth strategy if you have the budget.
+Incorporating retargeting ads into your digital marketing strategy could be a clincher for your growth strategy if you have the budget.

-A recent study from ClickZ found that engagement metrics increased dramatically when companies took an omnichannel approach to digital marketing: “Using three or more channels in an automation workflow earned an 18.96% engagement rate, while their single-channel counterparts earned a just 5.4% engagement rate.”
+A study from ClickZ found that engagement metrics increased dramatically when companies took an omnichannel approach to digital marketing: “Using three or more channels in an automation workflow earned an 18.96% engagement rate, while their single-channel counterparts earned a just 5.4% engagement rate.”

 When considering your online display advertising don't shy away from creating ads that speak to a small segment rather than trying to speak to everybody.
 For example, check out these Microsoft ads that specifically target coders:

 As the article states, these ads "won’t capture the attention of non-coders.
 And that’s okay, because they aren’t the target of the ad.
 But if you’re an engineer or programmer, your interest will be piqued because the ad is talking in your language."